 For now, will you consider a hypothetical with me, using the mathematical scenario that I’ve come up with to express myself?
 It will make me so happy if you indulge me here!!!

-X = Good, Light, Contentment, Positivity, Serenity, Freedom, or Peace;
+X = Good, Light, Contentment, Positivity, Serenity, Freedom, Peace, Nirvana;

-Y = Evil, Darkness, Sadness, Dukkha, Illness, Anguish or Suffering
+Y = Evil, Darkness, Sadness, Dukkha, Dis-ease, Anguish, Suffering, Wanting;

 Although (the total sum of X) = (the total sum of Y), X and Y are dispersed unevenly throughout the human population, residing in each of us in a different balance.
 In other words X does not = Y in each human being.
 In some of us X < Y, and in others X > Y. Our luck of the draw, fate, and/or freewill combine with the circumstances of our nature and nurture to endow us each with a certain portion of X and Y. At different times in our lives we may manifest our portion of X and Y in different ways, OR we may experience an increase in our portion of each value of X and Y that we are carrying.
 At certain times we may notice that we are making mistakes, hurting someone we love, or hurting ourselves through destructive habits.
 These manifestations may alert us that we have suffered an increase in the portion of Y that we are carrying, often due to unresolved loss and/or trauma.